Insurance Car Insurance

 Bottom line

-Not everyone needs comprehensive insurance, but it’s often a good idea, especially if you financed your car.
-Comprehensive coverage is usually pretty affordable, and covers you in those “rare instances” that you think may never happen to you.
+Not everyone needs comprehensive insurance, but it can be a good idea.
+Comprehensive coverage is usually fairly low-cost compared to other types of coverage, and it covers you in those "rare instances" that you think may never happen to you.
+However, it won't always be worth it.

-I suggest getting quotes from several insurance companies and comparing the coverage options offered to ensure you get the policy that best suits your needs.
+Get quotes from several insurance companies and compare the coverage options offered to ensure you get the best policy for your needs.

 • You could save up to $600 with some companies